 Go over to their site and check the sample images for yourself.
 Remember that the 450D is now also almost 2 years old.

 A photographer ‘upgraded’ from the 40D to the 7D recently and wasn’t so happy about it:

 After a week of playing with my 7D, I noticed the images on my 7D felt a bit soft, especially when comparing it to my 40D.
 Went online and found some reviews concluding the same thing:

 Doing my own quick tests, I came to similar conclusions.
 Using DPP, the 7D produces images that are softer than my 40D at low ISO.
 I even think the 40D produces less noise at low ISO.

 Update December 13, 2009:

 DXOMark have posted their test data for the 7D and you can actually compare the 7D, the 40D and the D300s side by side on their website if you follow this link.
 The DXOMark test data basically confirms my findings above about the noise in 7D images being worse than the 40D, and that the 40D offers much better image quality compared to the 7D.

-Not only does the 40D outperform the 7D with regards to noise in images, but according to DXOMark, the 40D also outperforms the 7D with regards to Tonal Range and Color Sensitivity.
+Not only does the 40D outperform the 7D with regard to noise in images, but according to DXOMark, the 40D also outperforms the 7D with regard to Tonal Range and Color Sensitivity.
 This means that the overall image quality is much better on the 40D if the two cameras are compared.
 Click here to see for yourself on DXOMark.